laurasberna/PlanetarySystem.jl/README.md

 ## Test

 The package is tested on random Solar-like systems with a central start initialized at x=(0,0,0) and v=(0,0,0).
-The test verifies the conservation of energy and angular momentum along the evolution of 10 systems.
+The test verifies the conservation of energy and angular momentum along the evolution of 10 systems within tolerance 10^-7.

 ## Acknowledgements